 Liposculpture is all about the benefits of safety, convenience, and speed and is not as invasive as liposuction so your recovery period is shorter.
 All of the rewards make liposculpture a very popular procedure for a growing number of men and women who want fat removed from nearly any area of their body.
 People who have extra weight, flab and bulges tend to feel self conscious about those areas of their body because they look very unsightly.
 Liposculpture can safely remove your fat, leaving smooth consistent results.
 Because such small instruments are used, it is easier for Dr. Moelleken to artistically sculpt with more attention to details giving you the shape you desire.

 There are many different liposculpture and liposuction surgery techniques available to help you achieve the body you want.
 With today’s technology, liposculpture surgery has become a procedure that meets the highest safety standards, requires minimal downtime, and gives you excellent results.

 Some of the techniques used include:

-Each LipoSculpture surgery has advantages and during your consultation with Dr. Moelleken, together you can determine which surgery technique will work best for you.
+Similar to the tumescent technique, the amount of liquid injected is much less.
+Each liposculpture surgery has advantages and during your consultation with Dr. Moelleken, together you can determine which surgery technique will work best for you.

 Prior to your procedure, the problem areas are carefully mapped out so Dr. Moelleken knows exactly what fat to remove.
 He will assess fat thickness and contours during your surgery, continually checking that your desired shape is being achieved.
 After your procedure, you will have to wear compression garments for a few weeks to reduce swelling and aid in skin contraction.
 This helps to reduce any unevenness as well.
 Some degree of discomfort, swelling, and bruising are to be expected but the final result is worth it.
 Liposculpture does not require large incisions.
 In fact, liposculpture incisions are so tiny they close within a few days and do not leave scars.